anorthall/caves.app/README.md

 ### Development environment

 All development is done inside the Docker development environment.
-To set up the environment, build and run the docker image from the project root directory:
+To set up the environment, copy the example development.env file and build and run the docker image from the project root directory:

 ```
+cp config/docker/development/development.env.example config/docker/development/development.env
 docker-compose up
 ```